Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 BMI over 35: Lose Weight First

-With a BMI over 40, we strongly advise a weight loss program to reach your target weight.
+With a BMI over 35, we strongly advise a weight loss program to reach your target weight.
 Otherwise you simply won’t see the results, and the surgery will also carry higher risks.
+If your BMI is between 30 and 40, you are a good candidate for the Orbera Weight-Loss Balloon.

 BMI 30 – 35: A Tummy Tuck is Ideal

 BMI under 30: Liposuction Will Achieve Great Results

 In this BMI range you can address those fat pockets resistant to diet and exercise with liposuction and see good results.
 Adding skin tightening will achieve even better skin contraction than lipo alone.

 We hope that we’ve shown you how to choose between a tummy tuck and liposuction.
 Please don’t hesitate to contact us if you have any other questions.